sabbir-hossen66/rate-availability-calendar/README.md

 # Rate Availability Calendar

 This project implements an infinite scroll feature vertically using TanStack Query (`@tanstack/react-query`) and the `react-infinite-scroll-component`.
-The infinite scroll allows users to seamlessly load more items (posts) as they scroll down the page.
+The infinite scroll allows users to seamlessly load more items as they scroll down the page. and Optimize the Horizontal scroll behavior to ensure it is smooth and responsive.

 ## Features

-- **Infinite Scroll:** Items (posts) are loaded dynamically as the user scrolls down, reducing page load times and improving the user experience.
+- **Infinite Scroll:** Items are loaded dynamically as the user scrolls down, reducing page load times and improving the user experience.
 - **TanStack Query:** A powerful data-fetching library used to manage the fetching and caching of data efficiently.
 - **React Infinite Scroll Component:** A simple and customizable component to implement the infinite scroll functionality.

+#### Additional Note
+ To implement infinite scroll in a React project using React Query, you don't need a separate installation for "infinite scroll" specifically.
+The infinite scroll functionality comes from the useInfiniteQuery hook in the React Query library.
+However, if you want to implement infinite scroll behavior by handling scroll events (like when the user reaches the bottom of the page), you might need an additional library like react-infinite-scroll-component.

 ## Installation